Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Jacob - Case & Post-Processing.md

 6. The case shall include a raised bezel for the display for protection.

 *Constraints*
-1. The Post-processing must step the signal up from 3.3V to either 24V or 10V depenfing if its the tach or pwm signal.
+1. The Post-processing must step the signal up from 3.3V to either 24V or 10V depending if its the tach or pwm signal.
 2. The case must fully protect all components inside of it.
 3. The subsystems must meet IPC J-STD-001.